sux21/Experimental_Evolution/README.md

 # 2020 Experimental Evolution
 Bioinformatics project on *Rhizobium leguminosarum*

-Work done on info server.
-Compute canada server will be used if the info server cannot run the program.
+Work done on info server (contact Brian Golding at golding@mcmaster.ca for an info account).
+Compute canada server will be used if the info server cannot run the program (register for an compute canada account at https://ccdb.alliancecan.ca/security/login).
 Results produced by compute canada server will be transferred to info server.

 # Key questions in this project
 1. How did standing genetic variation change according to EE selective treatments (high-N, no plant; low-N, no-plant; high-N, plus plant; low-N, plus plant)